-Did I mention how much I love the labels design?
+Did I mention how much I love the design of the label?
 You should have seen the bottles in which they were presented, not your average boring brown carton, but a piece of art that you find hard to say goodbye to once the bottle is out.

-If you want authentic Cretan experience, this is it!
+If you want an authentic Cretan experience, this is it!